dap-biospec/G3F/Docs/G3F_API.md

 **Introduction:** Most of G3F functionality is accomplished via G3F Control Panel GUI interface with the exception of user-supplied calculation functions.
 G3F supports multiple types of calculations, that may require the user two supply a calculation function that will comply with a particular template format.
 Such templates are listed at the beginning of this API document.
 Further explanation and examples can be found in the G3F Manual.
 G3F is thread-aware and requires the threadsafe keyword for user-supplied functions to be recognized.
 Template functions cannot be used directly.
 For development purposes, create a clone of the function without TPL suffix.

 This API covers two sections: user-supplied function templates, and internal functions used by the G3F module up to the execution of the user-supplied function.
-For the explanation of standard Igor keywords, please consult Igor Pro manual.
+For the explanation of standard Igor keywords, please consult the Igor Pro manual.
 For further explanation of the G3F package, consult the [G3F Manual](https://github.com/dap-biospec/G3F/blob/master/Docs/G3F_Manual.md)

 ### **TABLE OF CONTENTS:**